 These problems can be solved by using various data cleaning techniques.
-Data cleaning is a process used to determine inaccurate, incomplete or unreasonable data and then improve the quality through correcting of detected errors and omissions.
+Data cleaning is a process used to determine inaccurate, incomplete, or unreasonable data and then improve quality by correcting detected errors and omissions.

 What are the benefits?